1947–48 Fort Wayne Zollner Pistons season

 The 1947–48 Fort Wayne Zollner Pistons season was the seventh season of the franchise in the National Basketball League (NBL).
-It would be the final season that the franchise would play in the NBL with the Zollner name representing team owner Fred Zollner and his company name being included; following the conclusion of this season, they would join the newest NBL champions in the Minneapolis Lakers, their newest NBL rivals in the Rochester Royals (who turned out to only remain as rivals while out in the NBL), and the Indianapolis Kautskys (who ended up rebranding themselves to the Indianapolis Jets immediately upon entry) in order to play in the Basketball Association of America (now known as the National Basketball Association), starting in the 1948–49 BAA season, with the Pistons removing the Zollner part of their team name due to that league not allowing sponsorships being a part of their team names.
+It would be the final season that the franchise would play in the NBL, as well as the final season with the Zollner name representing team owner Fred Zollner and his company name being included in the team name; following the conclusion of this season, in spite of Ned Irish having a dim view on a team from Fort Wayne, Indiana joining his team's league, the Zollner Pistons would join the newest NBL champions in the Minneapolis Lakers, their newest NBL rivals in the Rochester Royals (who turned out to only remain as competitive rivals while out in the NBL), and the Indianapolis Kautskys (who ended up rebranding themselves to the Indianapolis Jets immediately upon entry, though only lasted for one season there themselves) in order to play in the Basketball Association of America (now known as the National Basketball Association), starting in the 1948–49 BAA season, though the Pistons would remove the Zollner part of their team name due to that league not allowing sponsorships being a part of their team names.
 This was also the last season in Fort Wayne for both Blackie Towery and Jake Pelkington, who had both decided to leave the team prior to the start of the next season out in the BAA.

+Throughout the entire season, the Zollner Pistons would struggle trying to catch up with the two best teams in their entire division, the Rochester Royals and the Anderson Duffey Packers, due to them being both an older and smaller team than those two franchises.
+However, Fred Zollner would try his best to make sure his team didn't fall behind the rest of the pack by picking up rookies Ralph Hamilton and Jack Smiley early on in the season, as well as Milo Komenich later on in the season in order to help out with those woes.
+Despite his best efforts, the early struggles in the season combined with the missing presence of their star veteran players from their earlier NBL days would ultimately doom Fort Wayne to a third-place finish in the Eastern Division (meaning they still qualified for the NBL Playoffs yet again, but had to go up against the #1 seeded Rochester Royals in the process instead of hoping to move up for the more desirable #4 seeded Syracuse Nationals).
+From there, the Zollner Pistons would end their run in the NBL with an Eastern Division opening round elimination by being defeated 3–1 to the Rochester Royals in the quarterfinal round of the playoffs.